 Millions of Australians using Microsoft Office use secondary spelling variations reducing the quality of their written work.

 Works with Word, Excel, PowerPoint, Access and Outlook in

-The preferred Australian English spelling for Office is an Exclude dictionary file for Microsoft Office 2003, 2007, 2010 2013, and 2016 under Windows, and Office 2008, 2011 and 2016 on the Apple Mac, resulting in over 2,400 words such as organize, summarize and mom being highlighted as spelt incorrectly.
+The preferred Australian English spelling for Office is an Exclude dictionary file for Microsoft Office 2003, 2007, 2010 2013, and 2016 under Windows, and Office 2008, 2011 and 2016 on Apple macOS, resulting in over 2,400 words such as organize, summarize and mom being highlighted as spelt incorrectly.

 Microsoft Word users generally have problems with Australian English spelling for the following reasons.

 A problem frequently mentioned by users of Microsoft Word is the American spelling of words.
 No matter what the user does, they cannot exclude what they consider to be American spelt words.

 One problem is the preferred spelling of many words in Australia is "ise" and not "ize".
 For example in words such as "summarise" and "organise".
 We are in the unusual situation in Australian that both spellings are correct, but the "ise" spelling is preferred over "ize".
 Many people consider the "ize" spelling to be American spelling and thus they think the "ize" spelling is wrong.

 Microsoft Office enables you to use both the "ise" and "ize" spelling, which leads to inconsistent spelling and spelling which people consider to be incorrect.
 Microsoft does provide a solution to this problem which enables people to create their own Exclude file, so those words they consider to be incorrect are marked as spelling errors.
 With thousands of words it isn't worth a person's time to try to create the required Exclude file.